 Every financial advisor parrots the same line: "Save 15% of your income and you'll be fine."
 I believed it for years.
 Then I ran the actual numbers for a 30-year-old making $75,000.
 Saving 15% until 67, assuming 7% returns, they'd retire with $1.67 million.
 Sounds great!
-Except after adjusting for 35 years of inflation, that's only worth $692,000 in today's dollars.
+Except after adjusting for 35 years of inflation, that's only worth $692,000 dollars.
 Using the 4% withdrawal rule, that's $27,680 per year—barely 37% of their current income.
 They need 70-80% to maintain their lifestyle.
 The math doesn't work.

 The "15% Rule" Origin (And Why It's Outdated)